Inflammation: What is it? How can I reduce Inflammation?

 Inflammation affects the nervous system and plays a leading role in your body’s defenses.
 In some cases, long-term, low-grade chronic inflammation contributes to autoimmune neurological diseases like dementia.
+Our specialists in Springfield recommend an anti-inflammatory diet to avoid the long term effects of inflammation.

 Our knowledge of the brain-body connection is evolving, and researchers have shown that reducing systematic inflammation in the body can help to decrease the risk and severity of neurocognitive disease.
 Let’s take a closer look at inflammation, how it impacts your brain’s health, and how you can mitigate the risk of systematic inflammation through your lifestyle and diet.